 With a degree in Physics, Edward’s experience extends across a broad range of technologies.
-He is well-known in the Intellectual Property community and has resolved patent, trademark and trade dress cases for manufacturers of semiconductors circuits, consumer goods, computing systems, infrastructure materials and medical technology.
+He is well-known in the intellectual property community and has resolved patent, trademark and trade dress cases for manufacturers of semiconductors circuits and fabrication, consumer goods, computing systems, infrastructure materials and medical technology.
 A member of Technology, Manufacturing & Transportation team, Edward traces his industry connection to his prelaw days when he operated equipment in a factory, rebuilt an automobile engine and worked as a motorcycle mechanic for Honda.

 He handles patent matters in all levels of the federal courts and in the PTO’s Patent Trial and Appeals Board (PTAB).
 For example, in representing a baby products manufacturer charging patent infringement against a competitor, he argued before Judge Gilstrap of the EDTX in 2015 and obtained a claim construction ruling as requested, overcoming a string of defeats by prior counsel where courts (including the EDTX and the Federal Circuit) had limited the scope of ancestor patents based on the doctrine of prosecution disclaimer.
 He persuaded Judge Gilstrap that the disclaimer had been rescinded in this patent.
 After the claim construction ruling, the case settled.
 Nevertheless, the competitor had already initiated an inter partes review at the PTAB which challenged the validity of the patent in suit.
 On September 21, 2016, the PTAB ruled entirely in favor of Edward’s client, holding that the competitor had failed to show invalidity.
 (IPR2015-00979)